Polymer/old-docs-site/resources/faq.md

 ### I see a bunch of XHRs making network requests.
 What gives? {#xhrrequests}

 One limitation of today's polyfills is that {{site.project_title}} aggressively uses XHR to shim HTML Imports.
 We're experimenting with packaging systems and build steps to reduce the cost of network requests.
-When this API lands natively in browsers, things will Just Work™.
-Resources will be loaded as they normally do, taking advantage of parallelism, browser caching, etc.
+HTML imports are supported natively in Chrome 36 this API lands natively in browsers, where things will Just Work™.
+Resources load as they normally do, taking advantage of parallelism, browser caching, etc.

 You can try [Vulcanize](/articles/concatenating-web-components.html), which is a build tool for concatenating a list of elements and inlining their definitions into your main page.